-Under Obama, Windsor Implementation Constitutes the Largest Conferral of LGBT Rights in History
+Under Obama, Windsor Decision Implementation is the Largest Conferral of LGBT Rights in History

 June 20, 2014 by HRC staff